mcormier/blog/_posts/2008-08-23-an-introduction-to-handling-dock-icon-drags.markdown

 ---

-One of the slickest touches you can add to your application is handling dock drags.
+One of the slickest touches you can add to a Mac application is handling dock drags.

 To add dock icon drag support you need to register for the **open contents** event and register the file types your application supports (if it supports files).